EpistasisLab/tpot/README.md

 ### Installing Extra Features with pip

-If you want to utilize the additional features provided by TPOT2 along with `scikit-learn` extensions, you can install them using `pip`.
-The command to install TPOT2 with these extra features is as follows:
+If you want to utilize the additional features provided by TPOT along with `scikit-learn` extensions, you can install them using `pip`.
+The command to install TPOT with these extra features is as follows:

 ```
-pip install tpot2[sklearnex]
+pip install tpot[sklearnex]
 ```

 Please note that while these extensions can speed up scikit-learn packages, there are some important considerations: